(Updated: December 14th, 2022) Posted: November 11, 2015

-Some customers, especially those using Streamlabs OBS on Mac, have reported issues with adding alerts through Streamlabs OBS.
+Some customers, especially those using Streamlabs Desktop on Mac, have reported issues with adding alerts through Streamlabs Desktop.
 There’s still hope, though, as you can get them to appear in the app, but you’ll need to bypass it for now.

 These are grouped together again as they’re ultimately similar steps.
 Whatever alerts service you choose, be it Streamlabs, or Stream Elements, will provide you with a URL for you to use.
 This acts as like a stage, to show all alerts through.

 Perhaps you’ve got an issue on how to use a stream overlay you’re not seeing answered above, get in contact with the site.

 With over 150 stream graphics available, this can all get a little overwhelming.
 Perhaps you don't know your Twitch overlays from your stream alerts, or what exactly Professional Customisation means on our stream design pages.
 Well, take a look at our guides section.